Either a thesis option or a course option may be selected. The special requirements for these options are as follows:

 |or ESE 557||Hybrid Dynamic Systems|

-- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken each semester.
-Master of Science students must attend at least three seminars per semester.
+- ESE 590 Electrical & Systems Engineering Graduate Seminar must be taken by full-time graduate students each semester.
+Master's students must attend at least three seminars per semester.